 One of the best places to hear music is in your house, and as it turns out, one of the best places to play music is also in your house.
-It's easier to do than you might think, and well worth the time and effort, just like any party that you want to make memorable!
+It's easier to do than you might think, and lots of fun for everyone who enjoys music!

 How do I do it?

-House concerts have grown into a huge network of hosts, artists, and fans, many of whom join together in various online conglomerations to support one another.
-One of the oldest is called Concerts In Your Home.
+House concerts have grown into a nationwide and global network of hosts, artists, and fans, many of whom join together in various online conglomerations to support one another.
+One of the oldest is called Concerts In Your Home

-A house concert is an invitation-only concert in someone's home, presented by a host who does not profit financially from the event, though there is a huge benefit in having a reason to invite many friends to your home to eat, drink, and share a good time.
+According to their definition, a house concert is "an invitation-only concert in someone's home, presented by a host who does not profit financially from the event."

 House concerts are usually:

-> held indoors and on weekends (*though we don't mind early weekday events)
+> held indoors and on weekends (*though we don't mind early evening weekday events)

 > attended by 10-50 people